bicerelif/abap-billing-system/README.md

 ## Prerequisites
 - **SAP System:** SAP NetWeaver with ABAP Workbench.
-- **Development Tools:** Familiarity with ABAP Objects, Function Modules, ALV Grids, and SAPUI5 (if Fiori is used).
+- **Development Tools:** Familiarity with ABAP Objects, Function Modules, ALV Grids.
 - **Environment:** Access to an SAP system for development, testing, and deployment.

-Good Luck :)